PorametPat/phd-thesis/chapters/chapter_4.typ

 For the #func[`stochastic_minimize`], the loss function receives two arguments.
 The first argument is the function parameters.
 The second parameter is a random key.

+=== Bayesian Oprimization.

+We also support an optimization of Blackbox function, i.e. non-gradient optimization via Bayesian Opitmization.
+By default, the flow will try to maximize the function.
+We use #pkg[gpjax] @pinderGPJaxGaussianProcess2022 for Gaussian Process computation, and we built on the algorithms in #pkg[bayex] @alonsoAlonfntBayex2025.

 === Control calibration process